A Hilbert--Mumford criterion for nilsolitons: Introduction

 An important point is that the above corollary covers infinitely many examples, as explained in \cite[\S 3]{Nik08ded}.
 More specifically, it determines the existence of nilsolitons on certain classes of filiforms, i.e.~nilpotent Lie algebras whose descending central series has the maximal possible length \cite[Theorem 2]{Nik08ded}.
 See also \cite[Proof of Theorem 9]{Pay10} for another example to which Corollary \ref{crnikse} applies.

-As a further application of the variational formalism for the proof of Theorem \ref{thmain}, we prove a significantly modified version of the conjecture by Taketomi--Tamaru \cite{TakTam18} in the affirmative which provides an obstruction to the existence of nilsolitons.
-Since the result is weaker and more complicated than the original conjecture, we omit the statement here and refer the reader to Theorem \ref{ppttcjw} for more details.
+As a further application of the variational formalism for the proof of Theorem \ref{thmain}, we propose a significantly modified version of the conjecture by Taketomi--Tamaru \cite{TakTam18} and prove it, providing an obstruction to the existence of nilsolitons; see \S \ref{scmttc} for the comparison to the original conjecture.